 My research interest lies in the study of psychotherapy processes and how these can be enhanced to facilitate impact on client outcomes.
-Research topics I study include client agency, goal-oriented practices, client preferences for therapy, shared-decision making, relational depth and mutuality, and pluralism in research and practice.
+Research topics I work on include client agency, goal-oriented practices, client preferences for psychotherapy, shared-decision making, relational depth, connectedness and mutuality, and pluralism in research and practice.
 More recently, I have expanded my interest to explore the impact of connectedness on wellbeing in communities.

-Knox, S, Cooper.
-M, Di Malta, G, Oddli, H., Swift, J. (In preparation).
-Clients’ experiences of therapeutic preferences: A Consensual Qualitative Research.
+Cooper.
+M, Di Malta, G, Knox, S, Oddli, H., Swift, J. (In press).
+Clients’ perspectives on preference work: A Consensual Qualitative Research.
 Journal of Counseling Psychology.
+Impact Factor: 3.8

 2020/21.
 D241 Module team member

 Invited Talks and Lectures

 2022.
 SPR series Workshop: Working with client preferences